In the first few years of life the brain grows fast and the skull grows along with it.

 of both coronal sutures.

-The frontal skull base is small with shallow eye sockets and the head is shortened (‘brachy’) in the anteroposterior direction.
+The frontal skull base is small with shallow eye sockets with the supraorbital rim drawn back and the head is shortened (‘brachy’) in the anteroposterior direction.

 Bilateral coronal synostosis with brachycephaly.